 Conventional HA is often derived from bacterial fermentation using petroleum-derived substrates.
 Eco-effective versions use fermentation with renewable plant-sugar feedstock.
 The molecule is identical—what matters is the molecular weight distribution.

 Low-molecular-weight HA (50-1000 kDa) penetrates deeper, providing actual hydration to the dermis.
 High-molecular-weight HA (1500-2000 kDa) sits on the surface, creating a moisture-retaining film.
 The best formulations include both.
-The Ordinary's Hyaluronic Acid 2% + B5 ($7.90 for 1 oz, manufactured in Canada using sustainably-sourced ingredients) includes multi-weight HA and is clinically indistinguishable from $180 luxury serums in hydration efficacy tests.
+The Ordinary's Hyaluronic Acid 2% + B5 (around $7.90 for 1 oz, manufactured in Canada using sustainably-sourced ingredients) includes multi-weight HA and is clinically indistinguishable from around $180 luxury serums in hydration efficacy tests.

 The catch with HA: in low-humidity environments (below 40% relative humidity), it can actually pull moisture out of your skin if you don't seal it with an occlusive.
 This isn't an eco-effective vs. conventional issue—it's just how the molecule works.
 Always layer a moisturizer over HA serums, especially if you're in a dry climate or use forced-air heating.